Worker retention payment minimum rates

 • award rates increased on 1 July 2025 following the Fair Work Commission’s annual wage review

-• if you pay at least 10% above the award following the annual wage review, you do not have to increase your rate of pay again to pass on the additional amount payable to staff (final column), unless you are required to do so by your workplace instrument
+• if you pay at least 10% above the applicable award following the annual wage review, you do not have to increase your rate of pay again to pass on the additional amount payable to staff (final column), unless you are required to do so by your workplace instrument

 • you may still choose to pass on the additional amount payable to staff